-- The efficiency of MPI implementations critically depends on how buffers are being handled - A great source for optimization - Out of scope for this lecture - Different handling of buffers can show different effects hard to debug! - E.g. while in general no handshake between sending and receiving process is needed (i.e sending process may continue after data is copied into buffer even if no matching receive has been posted, yet) large messages or lack of buffering space may require synchronization with receiving process - Sometimes explicit buffers are required (see later) and lack of sufficient buffer space will cause the communication to fail.
+- The efficiency of MPI implementations critically depends on how buffers are being handled - A great source for optimization - Out of scope for this lecture - Different handling of buffers can show different effects hard to debug! - E.g. while in general no handshake between sending and receiving process is needed (i.e sending process may continue after data is copied into buffer even if no matching receive has been posted, yet) large messages or lack of buffering space may require synchronization with receiving process - No handshake is often called "eager protocol", handshake "rendezvous protocol" - Sometimes explicit buffers are required (see later) and lack of sufficient buffer space will cause the communication to fail.